 The "Linked Discourses on Acquisitions and Respect" contain teachings on the danger of acqusitions, respect, and popularity for spiritual practitioners.
-The Buddha emphasizes how these worldly rewards are harsh, bitter, severe, and obstructive, leading to complacency, attachment, and spiritual downfall.
+The Buddha emphasizes how these worldly rewards are vicious, bitter, severe, and obstructive, leading to complacency, attachment, and spiritual downfall.
 Through vivid similes — such as comparing acquisitions and respect to a fisherman's baited hook — the discourses highlight how even accomplished practitioners can become ensnared if they relish praise and recognition.

 Lābhasakkārasaṁyutta - Linked Discourses on Acquisitions and Respect